mawds/r-programming-intro/_episodes/02-func-R.md

 In the previous episode we loaded in the CO2 data and recoded the missing values to `NA`.
 In this episode we will recode the missing values using a function.
+We mentioned in the previous episode that there were several disadvantages to the approach we adopted there, of writing separate code for each of the variables we needed to recode:

+1. There was repetition in the code; this means more typing, which means more potential to make mistakes (such as cutting and pasting the code, but forgetting to replace all references to a variable, or mistyping a variable)
+2. It is difficult to extend the code; if we get data with differently named variables we'd need to start from scratch.
+Even if we were confident our original code worked, we couldn't be sure we'd not introduced errors when we converted it to use different variable names.

+The solution to these problems is to use a _function_.
+A function will take 0 or more inputs, do stuff, and (usually) return an output.
+You've already been using functions (such as `mutate()`) in R.  In this episode we show you how to write your own.

-Before we write a function to recode the missing values, let's illustrate writing a simple function to convert temperatures:
+Before we dive in and write a function to recode the missing values, let's illustrate by writing a simple function to convert temperatures:

 ### Defining a Function